KentonWhite/ProjectTemplate/website/getting_started.markdown

 		mv ~/Downloads/letters.csv.bz2 data

 With the `letters.csv.bz2` data set in place, we can start to use ProjectTemplate's automated data loading features.
-Open up R again and type the following:
+Open up R again and type the following, where `PATH_TO_LETTERS_DIRECTORY` is the path of the folder in which you've expanded the `letters.csv` data set:

+		setwd("PATH_TO_LETTERS_DIRECTORY")
 		library('ProjectTemplate')
 		load.project()